-Marcus Vaska is a librarian for the Physician Learning Program (PLP), a new collaborative initiative between the Universities of Alberta and Calgary, funded via an Alberta Medical Association (AMA) trilateral agreement.
-Marcus is responsible for assisting physicians in their research, and addressing their perceived and unperceived learning needs.
-Prior to this position, he was a librarian at the University of Calgary's Health Sciences Library.
+Marcus Vaska is librarian at the Health Information Network Calgary (HINC), Holy Cross Site.
+He was a former librarian for the Physician Learning Program (PLP), a collaborative initiative between the Universities of Alberta and Calgary, funded via an Alberta Medical Association (AMA) trilateral agreement, where he was responsible for assisting physicians in their research, and addressing their perceived and unperceived learning needs.
+Prior to that position, he was a librarian at the University of Calgary's Health Sciences Library.
 Marcus' current interests focus on educational techniques aimed at creating greater awareness and thereby bringing grey literature to the forefront in the medical community.
 Email: mmvaska@ucalgary.ca